jpylephilalegal/test-legal-server/README.md

 For a text box labeled with the `<label>`, types in the text `<value>`.
 E.g., "I set "Body" to "This case should be rejected as a duplicate."

+    I set input field "formfield323" to "04/01/2010"

+Sometimes, a text box does not have a label that uniquely identifies it.
+In this circumstances, you can inspect the HTML and find the "name" of the text box, and then use this type of statement to fill in its value.

+    I set the second pulldown to "Female"
+    I set the fourth text box to "04/01/2010"

+When an input element does not have a label, you can also try referring to it by whether it is the first, second, third, etc. input element on the screen.
+This only works up to the "tenth" element.

+    I click "Yes" under "Are you disabled?"

+This step was designed for the Legal Server on-line intake system and may not be applicable in very many other circumstances.
+The example above will look for a `<span>` containing "Are you disabled?" and then will click on a `<label>` within the same encompassing `<fieldset>` where the `<label>` text is "Yes".

     I should see the phrase "<phrase>"